Afghan Taliban storm jail, release hundreds of prisoners

 The Taliban are fighting to overthrow the foreign-backed government of President Ashraf Ghani, expel foreign forces and impose their strict interpretation of Islamic law.

-The insurgents have attacked jails to free hundreds of prisoners including their comrades on several occasions, in both Afghanistan and neighboring Pakistan.
+The insurgents have attacked jails to free hundreds of prisoners including their comrades on several occasions, in both Afghanistan and neighbouring Pakistan.

 Security at Afghan prisons is often poor, with untrained, poorly equipped police guarding crumbling facilities.